MystenLabs/walrus-docs/docs/overview/operations-off-chain.md

 ## Refresh availability

-Since no content data is required to refresh the period of storage, refresh is conducted fully on chain within the protocol.
-To request an extension to the availability period of a blob, a user provides an appropriate storage resource.
-Upon success this emits an event that storage nodes receive to extend the period for which each sliver is stored.
+Since no content data is required to refresh the duration of storage, refresh is conducted fully on chain within the protocol.
+To request an extension to the availability of a blob, a user provides an appropriate storage resource.
+Upon success this emits an event that storage nodes receive to extend the time for which each sliver is stored.

 ## Inconsistent resource flow

 When a correct storage node tries to reconstruct a shard it may fail if the encoding of a blob ID past PoA was incorrect, but will instead extract an inconsistency proof for the blob ID.
-It wil then use the proof to create a inconsistency certificate and upload it on chain.
+It will then use the proof to create a inconsistency certificate and upload it on chain.
 The flow is as follows:

 - A storage node fails to reconstruct a shard, and instead holds an inconsistency proof.
 - The storage node sends the blob ID and inconsistency proof to all storage nodes of the Walrus